 You can search through 90,000+ IFSC Codes of 125+ Banks in India!
 We are making earnest efforts in keeping the information updated by adding IFSC codes of banks as they get available on RBI website.

 Though we have taken utmost care in collecting IFSC Codes and presenting them with a user friendly search format.
 In case you find errors, kindly report them immediately to firstname.lastname@example.org!
 Also, please contact the same email-id if you are a bank and want your IFSC Codes listed on our website.

-The easiest way to Find IFSC Code for Banks in India is to start by which Bank's IFSC code you are looking for.
+The easiest way to Find IFSC Code for Banks in India is to start by the Bank you are looking for.
 You can further filter List of IFSC Codes by State, District and City.
 Or you may directly key in first few characters of Branch Name, Locality or address.
-You can also try our FAST search to find IFSC Codes by Branch, Address or Locality.
+You can also try our FAST search to find Codes by Branch, Address or Locality.
 You can also Search by IFSC Code.

 The Indian Financial System Code (also known as IFSC) is a 11 character code for identifying the bank and branch which an account is held.
-The IFSC code is used both by the NEFT and RTGS finance transfer systems.
+The IFSC code is used both by the NEFT, RTGS and IMPS finance transfer systems.

 National Electronic Funds Transfer (NEFT) is a nation-wide system that facilitates individuals, firms and corporates to electronically transfer funds from any bank branch to any individual, firm or corporate having an account with any other bank branch in the country.
 NEFT transfers are also referred as e-cheques as the funds are not transferred in real-time and the funds are settled in batches.
 Read more info on NEFT.